-When considering what's fair and reasonable in the circumstances, I need to take account of relevant law and regulations, regulator's rules, guidance and standards, codes of practice and, where appropriate, what I think was good industry practice at the relevant time.
+When considering what's fair and reasonable in the circumstances, I need to take account of relevant law and regulations, regulator's rules, guidance and standards, codes of practice and, where appropriate, what I consider to have been good industry practice at the relevant time.

-While I've considered the entirety of the detailed submissions the parties have provided, my decision focuses on what I consider to be the central issues.
-The purpose of my decision isn't to comment on every point or question made, rather it's to set out my decision and reasons for reaching it.
+The parties to this complaint have provided detailed submissions to support their position and I'm grateful to them for doing so.
+I've considered these submissions in their entirety.
+However, I trust that they won't take the fact that my decision focuses on what I consider to be the central issues as a discourtesy.
+To be clear, the purpose of this decision isn't to comment on every individual point or question the parties have made, rather it's to set out my findings and reasons for reaching them.